andreasmrg-droid/Automotive-Empire/Supporting Files/GDDv7.1.md

 - the GK non player groups assign drivers instead of cars and then the drivers, we need to guarantee that these entries get a car stats for the race calculation results
 - Research that all the attributes of staff, drivers and cars are used in the code
 - To enter the highest tier of every descepline the must have a merchanise store at least level 1
+- Enter a line in the TDL entry about the CFO not hired: the extra line will say "Financial Department is not optimized"

 > *Reconciliation note (v6.8): these are the owner's raw design ideas.
 Items now reflected elsewhere
 > in the GDD: the **designer-model reconsideration** is cross-referenced in §7.3 + §19; **"make Racing